mohamedsaif/ai-hub-gateway-landing-zone/README.md

 Examples of these service could include:

 - **Azure OpenAI**: Azure OpenAI is a cloud deployment of cutting edge generative models from OpenAI (like ChatGPT, DALL.E and more).
-- **Azure AI Search**: Azure AI Search is a cloud search service with built-in AI capabilities that enrich all types of information to help users identify and explore relevant content at scale (critical compoenet of RAG-based generative AI applications).
+- **Azure AI Search**: Azure AI Search is a cloud search service with built-in AI capabilities that enrich all types of information to help users identify and explore relevant content at scale (critical component of RAG-based generative AI applications).
 - **Azure Cognitive Services**: Azure Cognitive Services is a set of cloud-based services with REST APIs and client library SDKs available to help you build cognitive intelligence into your applications.

 ### Backend services